rene-d/test-protobuf/README.md

 # test-protobuf

-Test of nested repeated protobuf messages.

-In this example, it works with [protobuf](https://github.com/protocolbuffers/protobuf) [3.0.0](https://github.com/protocolbuffers/protobuf/tree/v3.0.0) and [protobuf-c](https://github.com/protobuf-c/protobuf-c) [1.2.1](https://github.com/protobuf-c/protobuf-c/tree/v1.2.1).

-## BONUS
-[CMake](http://cmake.org) ready-to-use modules to add protobuf and protobuf-c to your projects.
+[CMake](http://cmake.org) ready-to-use modules to add controlled versions of protobuf, protobuf-c and ZeroMQ libraries to your projects.

 ## TODO

-Add cross compilation to the CMake module.
+Cross compilation.